BorArt22/project-7-message-passing/README.md

 1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
-4. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API
+4. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API v1
+5. `kubectl apply -f deployment/udaconnect-location-api.yaml` - Set up the service and deployment for the Location API
+6. `kubectl apply -f deployment/udaconnect-person-api.yaml` - Set up the service and deployment for the Person API
+7. `kubectl apply -f deployment/udaconnect-connection-api.yaml` - Set up the service and deployment for the Connection API
-5. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
+8. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
-6. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
+9. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
-7. Install and configure kafka in Kubernetes
+10. Install and configure kafka in Kubernetes
-  7.1 `vagrant ssh` SSH into the vagrant box
+  10.1 `vagrant ssh` SSH into the vagrant box
-  7.2 Install helm on the guest VM
+  10.2 Install helm on the guest VM
   '''
   curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3